 Coconut helps you prepare for this by making sure that you have everything organised ready for submission.

 Firstly, you need to ensure that your income transactions are categorised correctly.

 Any incoming payment is automatically categorised as Income, unless you have categorised it as something else.

 It’s important to make sure that you check the categories on payments that aren’t income, and change them to something more accurate.

 For example, if you transfer money across from your personal account, then you should categorise this as “Personal” or “Paying In”.

 2. Don’t include employment income

-If you have any employment income paid into your Coconut account, you should categorise this as “PAYE Income” - this will remove it from your self-employed income.
+If you have any employment income, you should categorise this as “PAYE Income” - this will remove it from your self-employed income.

 You should declare your employment income through your tax return separately - HMRC will suggest you take the figures from your latest P60 or P45, rather than looking at the actual payments you receive.

 3. Check your allowable expenses